Minority Law Day Workshop

 Workshop topics will include:

-- At the conclusion of the workshop, representative from KAPLAN will be present to provide information on the LSAT and to administer a practice LSAT.
+- At the conclusion of the workshop, a representative from KAPLAN will be present to provide an overview of the LSAT and distribute a take-home practice test.

-- Current law students discuss their paths to law school and the law school experience
+- Current law students discuss their paths to law school and their law school experience

 What is LSAC - The Admissions Process